tomplunkett/PatentClaw/readme.md

 2.Multi-Agent Orchestration (OpenClaw)
 Instead of one AI trying to do everything, we use the OpenClaw framework to deploy specialized "Claws" (agents) that collaborate:

-Researcher Agent: Uses Retrieval-Augmented Generation (RAG) to scan local prior art libraries and provide "Evidence Pointers" (direct citations to section/heading) for every claim it analyzes.

-Monitor Agent: A proactive agent that uses "Heartbeat" loops to check USPTO status updates and docket deadlines without a human prompt.

-Drafting Agent: Utilizes Few-Shot Prompting and firm-specific templates to ensure that initial patent drafts match the firm's specific "voice" and jurisdictional requirements.

 3. ML Techniques & Components
    Autonomous Agentic Loops: Our agents follow a Perception-Decision-Action loop.
-If an agent encounters a "rejection" in an Office Action, it doesn't just summarize it; it decides to search the internal database for similar successful arguments, drafts a response, and flags it for attorney review.
    Policy-Based Guardrails (NVIDIA OpenShell): We implement the NVIDIA OpenClaw DGX Playbook, which uses OpenShell to enforce strict security boundaries.
 This ensures agents cannot execute unauthorized code or access restricted client folders, providing a "Zero-Trust" environment for autonomous actions.
-   Tool-Use & Function Calling: The agents are equipped with "Skills" (APIs) that allow them to interact directly with the firm’s file system, email servers, and specialized IP databases (like PAIR or TSDR), effectively acting as a cross-platform operating system for legal tasks.
+   Tool-Use & Function Calling: The agents are equipped with "Skills" (APIs) that allow them to interact directly with the firm’s file system, email servers, and specialized databases, effectively acting as a cross-platform operating system for legal tasks.

 4. Continuous Learning (Local Fine-Tuning)
 The HP ZGX Nano isn't just for inference; we use its 1,000 TOPS of performance to perform Local PEFT (Parameter-Efficient Fine-Tuning).
-As the firm’s attorneys correct or approve agent-generated drafts, the system learns the firm's preferred legal strategies and stylistic nuances over time, creating a proprietary "Intelligence Asset" that grows more valuable with every case.

-1. The Agentic Cycle
-Our agents operate in a continuous, autonomous loop:

-Perceive: Using multimodal observation normalization, agents monitor "triggers" rather than waiting for prompts.
-For example, a Monitor Agent perceives a new PDF landing in a USPTO "Incoming" folder or a change in a docket status via a web-scraping "skill."

-Plan: The gpt-oss-120b model acts as the reasoning engine.
-It breaks down complex goals (e.g., "Respond to this Section 103 rejection") into a series of sub-tasks, such as "Search internal database for similar patent family arguments" and "Draft claim amendments."

-Act: Agents execute these plans by calling specific Tools via the OpenClaw runtime, feeding the results back into the "Perceive" stage to verify if the task was completed successfully.

-2. Tools and Actions
-Agents can interact with the firm's existing digital environment:

-File System & OS: Read/write access to local network drives for organizing disclosures and drafting specifications.

-Browser Automation: Navigating the USPTO's Patent Center or EFS-Web to retrieve file wrappers or upload documents.

-Communication Gateways: Direct integration with Slack, Signal, or Email to provide status updates to attorneys or request missing technical details from inventors (see below for safety and control on external communications).

-Database Connectivity: Querying local SQL or vector databases (RAG) containing the firm’s historical "work product" and prior art libraries.

-3. Safety and Control
-In a high-stakes legal environment, autonomy must be balanced with absolute control.
-We handle this through the NVIDIA OpenClaw DGX Playbook:

-NVIDIA OpenShell Sandbox: Every agent runs in a containerized OpenShell runtime.
-This enforces kernel-level isolation, meaning an agent literally cannot "see" or "touch" any part of the firm's server that hasn't been explicitly allow-listed.

-Policy-Based Guardrails: We use a "Zero-Trust" configuration.
-Even if an agent tries to send a document to an external cloud, OpenShell’s network egress policies will automatically block the action and log the attempt for audit.

-Human-in-the-Loop (HITL): Critical actions—such as final filing or sending an email to a client—require a "Critical Approval" hook.
-The agent prepares the work, but a human must sign off via the OpenClaw Web UI before the action is finalized.

-The E-Stop: We implement an independent "E-Stop" that can instantly halt all agent processes if an anomaly is detected.